katebowie/virasept/README.md

 * Plasmid coverage from the pacbio long-read sequencing --> [plasmid_contig_coverage](https://github.com/katebowie/virasept/blob/main/plasmid_contig_coverage.tsv)
 * Plasmid scores from the pacbio long-read sequencing --> [plasmid_scores](https://github.com/katebowie/virasept/blob/main/plasmid_scores.tsv)
 * ARG information on plasmids from pacbio long-read sequencing --> [plasmid_ARGs](https://github.com/katebowie/virasept/blob/main/plasmid_ARGs.tsv)
-* <i>The remaining processed data files are too big for github.
-We are in the process of hosting them on a different website and will update ASAP</i>
 * Taxonomy table for shotgun metagenomics --> []()
 * OTU table for shotgun metagenomics --> []()